tarvitz/dsfp/README.rst

 .. contents:: :local:
     :depth: 2

-**Note** that this repository has pretty much data about internal save file infrastructure and its design.
+**!!!Note!!!** that this repository has pretty much data about internal save file infrastructure and its design.
 Thouhg everything stored inside 010 editor templates.
 If you need to process through dark souls save file and make it dynamicly you'd probably need to build your own library based on discovered knowledge.
 Don't rely that python library someday could even appear ;)

 Original source
 ~~~~~~~~~~~~~~~